The Hallucinations of Large Language Models: Can They Be Overcome?

 Have you ever wondered how accurate AI-generated text really is?
 While ChatGPT has amazed us all with its depth of knowledge and fluency in responses, there’s one major issue holding it back: hallucinations.

-However, deep learning pioneer Yann LeCun argues that there’s a more fundamental flaw causing hallucinations.
+Deep learning pioneer Yann LeCun has argued that there’s a more fundamental flaw causing hallucinations.
 He believes large language models (LLMs) need to learn from observation to acquire nonlinguistic knowledge, which is essential for understanding the underlying reality of language.

-In contrast, Sutskever argues that text already contains all the necessary knowledge about the world.
-He believes abstract ideas can still be learned from text, given the billions of words used to train LLMs like ChatGPT.
+Sutskever, on the other hand, argues that text already contains all the necessary knowledge about the world.
+He believes abstract ideas can still be learned from text, given the billions of words used to train LLMs like ChatGPT: “Our pretrained models already know everything they need to know about the underlying reality,” he said.

-Mathew Lodge, CEO of Diffblue, highlights that reinforcement learning systems can be more accurate than LLMs at a fraction of the cost, especially when dealing with complex, error-prone tasks.
-He suggests that LLMs are best used when errors and hallucinations are not high impact.
+Mathew Lodge, CEO of Diffblue, reportedly thinks problems can be more accurately solved by “traditional” ML reinforcement learning systems than LLMs at a fraction of the cost, especially when dealing with complex, error-prone tasks.
+Many engineers have since come to agree that LLMs are best used when errors and hallucinations are not high impact.